Andyccs/Practical-Nodejs-Coffee/chapter3/chapter3.md

         configFile: 'coffeelint.json'
 ```

-We are loading a npm package called `grunt-coffeelint`, so we need to install it:
+We are using a npm package called `grunt-coffeelint`, so we need to install it:

 ```Shell
 npm install grunt-coffeelint --save-dev